 Unfortunately, given the paltry trust-figures featured above, you’ll have some work to do in this department.
 Be honest about your solution and its capabilities.
 If there’s one area where it falls short, confront that weakness head on, and provide alternatives for your prospect to use in conjunction with your product that can provide the full experience.
 If your product’s road map contains an improvement or fix for the weakness, share that too.

 To make the benefits of using your product both more credible and tangible, offer up detailed case studies to your prospects.
-A recent SnapApp study revealed that, along with established relationships and references, case studies were found to be one of the resources buyers found most effective when evaluating solutions.
+A recent Uplift study revealed that, SaaS case studies are the #1 marketing tactic to increase sales.
 If you have an advocate inside your target organization, encourage them to keep singing your solution’s praises.
 As far as credible sources go, they’re hard to beat.
 But if not, utilizing case studies to iIllustrate how your solution worked for other, similarly sized organizations in the past can be an effective way of demonstrating that your product’s got the goods to deliver on its promises.
 To help you know where to start, lean on your inside connections at your buyer’s organization to get insight into problems the company experienced in the past to select the best, most applicable examples to bring along.